Georgetown University Backdrop

 Applications open in mid-September and are due at the end of October.
 Interviews are conducted before Thanksgiving break, and decisions are announced in early December.

-In early 2010, two Georgetown University Centers—the Berkley Center for Religion, Peace, and World Affairs and the Center for Social Justice Research, Teaching and Service—created the Education and Social Justice Project to engage students and build knowledge about the deep connections between the global challenges of poverty and education.
+In early 2010, two Georgetown University centers—the Berkley Center for Religion, Peace, and World Affairs and the Center for Social Justice Research, Teaching and Service—created the Education and Social Justice Project to engage students and build knowledge about the deep connections between the global challenges of poverty and education.
+The Office of Mission & Ministry joined this collaboration in 2024.
 It was created with an initial gift from Rodney Jacob (B’86, L’89) and has continued through the generous support of other donors.

 Global Research for the Common Good